AditMeh/minimal-ddim/README.md

 # minimal-ddim
-Implementing a minimal version of DDIM
+Implementing a minimal version of DDIM on MNIST.

 ## How to use